AzureIoTGBB/IoT-Hub-MQTT-Broker-Tutorial/README.md

 * some basic Linux skills (directory management, file editing, etc.)
 * an intermediate understanding of how to create resources in Azure.
 Field by field instructions are not provided.

-## Step 1 - Create and Configure an MQTT Broker in an Azure VM
+##  Create and Configure an MQTT Broker in an Azure VM

 ### Create an Ubuntu 16.04 Linux VM